 From crossword puzzles to codebreaking, from gameboards to the boardroom, we face problem-solving opportunities on a daily basis.
 What strategies do we use to solve the puzzles in our lives?
-Participants in this seminar will investigate problem solving, codebreaking, and puzzling through weekly experiential puzzles.
+Participants in this seminar will investigate problem solving, codebreaking, cryptography, and puzzling through weekly experiential puzzles.
 Be prepared to attempt a variety of individual and group puzzles to consider using a wide range of problem solving techniques.
 Disclaimer: this course may involve elements of fun.

 At the conclusion of this seminar, students should be able to:

 - Understand and evaluate when to apply various problem solving strategies.

 - Evaluate the ethical implications of codes and codebreaking.

 - Apply several strategies of problem solving to a variety of situations.

 Readings for this seminar will be available online or on our Moodle site.
 In addition, students may purchase other materials during the semester including supplies for projects as designed by the student in accordance with the project requirements.

 As a member of this course, each student is expected to: